Amtrak Floridain

 • Bikes: Full-sized bicycles are permitted on the train and stored in designated racks.
 Be sure to check Amtrak’s bike policy before booking.
 Learn more about Amtrak’s bike policy.

-• Pets: Small dogs and cats are allowed on board for trips up to 7 hours, with a combined pet and carrier weight limit of 20 pounds.
+• Pets: Small dogs and cats are permitted on board for trips of up to 7 hours, with a combined weight limit of 20 pounds for pets and their carriers.
 Learn more about Amtrak’s pet policy; check with Amtrak to ensure your service or comfort animal qualifies.

 The Floridian Café Car

-Whether in coach or a sleeper, you’ll enjoy plenty of meal options during your journey.
-From quick bites to more substantial meals, the Floridian caters to various tastes, ensuring everyone stays well-fed and refreshed.
+Whether you’re traveling in coach or a sleeper, you’ll enjoy a variety of meal options during your journey.
+From quick bites to more substantial meals, the Floridian caters to a variety of tastes, ensuring everyone stays well-fed and refreshed.

 A sandwisch, coffee, water, and brownie from an Amtrak cafe car.